 Surgery followed by chemotherapy is common

-Radiation therapy has also been utilized to treat breast sebaceous carcinoma, but without the full surgical removal of the carcinoma these attempts tend not to be that successful.
+Another useful treatment for sebaceous carcinoma of the breast is radiation therapy .
+However, without the full surgical removal of the carcinoma, these attempts tend not to be that successful.

 The main concern with sebaceous breast cancer is a delay in diagnosis